 Ashwagandha is an important herb in Ayurvedic medicine because it serves many purposes and benefits many body systems, including the immune, neurological, endocrine and reproductive systems.
 It’s often used as ashwagandha oil (sometimes called ashwagandha essential oil).
 The primary goal of Ayurvedic medicine is to help people stay healthy without the need for suffering, prescription drug options or complicated surgeries.

-In Ayurvedic medicine, ashwagandha is characterized as a “rasayana.”
+In Ayurvedic medicine, this herb is characterized as a “rasayana.”
 This means it’s used to promote physical and mental health, defend the body against disease and damaging environmental factors, and slow the aging process.
-In India, ashwagandha has been used as a broad-spectrum remedy for centuries, but more recently scientists have found that it possesses anti-inflammatory and antioxidant properties that play a major role in the many ashwagandha benefits.
+In India, it has been used as a broad-spectrum remedy for centuries, but more recently scientists have found that it possesses anti-inflammatory and antioxidant properties that play a major role in the many ashwagandha benefits.

 11 Ashwagandha Benefits and Uses

-What are the benefits of ashwaganha for men and ashwagandha benefits for women?
-There are ashwagandha thyroid, ashwagandha anxiety and ashwagandha weight loss benefits, among others.
-Here are some of the top ashwagandha uses once you diagnose an issue, with the supporting research indicating these ashwagandha benefits:
+What are some ashwagandha benefits for men and women?
+There are thyroid, anxiety and weight loss benefits, among others.
+Here are some of the top uses once you diagnose an issue, with the supporting research indicating the herb’s benefits:

 1. Improves Underactive Thyroid Function